 Some of the best products finds are hidden in what already exists.

 Many resources can help you find top-selling products.
 The Amazon Best Sellers List, made up of products on Amazon with the “Best Seller” badge attached to it, shows the top-selling products in every category variant at any given time.
 Sellers can get ideas from this list and by reading over the reviews they can see how their offering can be improve upon what’s being sold.

 Seasoned sellers suggest adding a significant improvement to set your product apart from similar items; this change can be as subtle as changing the handle of a stainless-steel mug or changing the material of a wallet from fabric to leather.

 However, sometimes even a seemingly minor tweak can add new life to the product, like a color change on a tablet cover.

 Take the example of phone cases and the number of ways they can vary.
 You could find a phone cover that’s performing well in the market (like the Otterbox) and discover a more resilient material from which to make a phone case.

 If you reproduce the same thing using that material and rebrand the cover, you can target the same market as the original case and rank higher than you would with something entirely new.
 The same principle can be applied to any other item.
 Sometimes all that’s needed is more variety, which isn’t a vast improvement, but a change buyers welcome.

 Some of the ways you can differentiate between your private label product and what already exists are by:

-- replacing material
+- Changing the material itself

 Your improvement in the product can result in higher profit margins and better reviews, especially if you offer competitive prices.
 The primary benefit of going this route is that you already know the market value of the product exists and how it ranks on Amazon, so there’s much less work upfront.